 Community:

-Improve my communication skills: Doing a project that involves other people means that you have to be clear in your words, be brief but efficient, and most important, make people understand what you are trying to say.
+Improved my communication skills: Doing a project that involves other people means that you have to be clear in your words, be brief but efficient, and most important, make people understand what you are trying to say.

 English: